LaptopCat/random/README.md

 # random
-basically a file dumpster for me
+basically a random code snippet / file dumpster for me